kpsimonlin/kpsimonlin.github.io/index.md

 ---
 layout: page
-title: "Welcome"
+title: "Welcome!"
 author: "Kung-Ping Lin"
 image: guishan_banner.jpg
 ---

 I am a PhD student studying evolutionary biology.
+My major interest is centered around how various evolutionary forces shape the architechture of populations and species on their molecular level.

-My major research interests include speciation, population genetics, and conservation genomics.
-I use a combination of bioinformatic analyses, computer simulations, and experiments to explore these fascinating topics.
-The center of my research interests is how various evolutionary can shape the architechture of indiviudual, populations, and species, specifically on their molecular level.
+I use a combination of bioinformatic analyses, computer simulations, and experiments to explore various fields, including but not restricted to speciation, population genetics, and conservation genomics.